 If you like hanging around the house and firing up the grill or tending to something simmering on the stove, rent a cabin.
 There are a variety of different sites you can use to find the right cabin for you.

 If you prefer the comfort and convenience of having someone else do the work, stay at a hotel, inn, or lodge.
-There are a couple to choose from, but I recommend the Lake Arrowhead Resort & Spa (they’re right next to the village and they’ve got a great restaurant, too).
+There are a couple to choose from, but perhaps the most well known is Lake Arrowhead Resort & Spa.
+They’re located right next to the village and they’ve got a great restaurant, too.